 Throughout its history the ILS has attracted major literary figures to serve on its committee and in key posts in the Society.
 The President of the ILS is the poet and academic Bernard O’Donoghue.
 He is the most recent in a notable line of Presidents starting with Charles Gavan Duffy, a founder of the Nation newspaper and Young Ireland movement, and including Anne Yeats and the poet Seamus Heaney who died in 2013 having held the post of ILS President for many years.
 The ILS Vice President is the celebrated historian R. F. Foster.

 Vice President and President

 Roy Foster recently retired as Carroll Professor of Irish history at Oxford, he is a fellow of Hertford College.
 He has written widely on Irish history, society and politics in the modern period, as well as on Victorian high politics and culture.
 Foster produced a widely acclaimed biography of William Butler Yeats which was awarded the James Tait Black Memorial Prize.
-His most recent book is Vivid Faces: the revolutionary generation in Ireland 1890-1914.
-He is currently working on a history of Irish literature.
+His most recent book is On Seamus Heaney (Princeton, 2020) – his discussion with Catherine Heaney on this can be viewed here.

 Bernard O’Donoghue is a Professor and Emeritus Fellow in English at Wadham College, Oxford.
 He is a poet and literary critic, and author of Seamus Heaney and the Language of Poetry (1995) – he succeeded Heaney as President of the ILS.
 His most recent poetry collection is The Seasons of Cullen Church (2016).
 Previous volumes include Farmer’s Cross (2011), Gunpowder (1995), Here Nor There (1999); Outliving (2003), Selected Poems in 2008.
 O’Donoghue was winner of the 1995 Whitbread Poetry Award and Cholmondeley Award in 2009.